Remescar Spider veins review

-Actually, it turns out that it’s more of a treatment product, designed to reduce the veins you’ve got and prevent new ones from appearing.
-So it’s medicinal rather than make up, and hopefully will produce a much longer lasting effect as a result.
+It turns out that it’s more of a treatment product, designed to reduce the veins you’ve got and prevent new ones from appearing.
+So it’s medicinal rather than make up.
+Hopefully this means that it will produce a much longer lasting effect as a result.

 What are spider veins?